ZhengdongWang/zhengdongwang.com/productivity.md

 > But as soon as the Specific season started I changed focus to doing laps at competition speed on the ice.
 I now completely subsided from the threshold training in order to free up energy to spend on skating laps on the ice.
 I never skated slower than competition speed due to two reasons.
 Firstly (1) I consider technique to be altered to a specific speed.
 So as I was skating at a slower speed I contaminated my competition speed technique.
 Secondly (2) I didn’t want to wear out, or tire, my legs by skating slowly as the number of competition speed-laps I could perform weekly would decrease if I wasted my energy by also going slow on the ice.

-## There's nothing special about being good
+## There's nothing special about being good (rather, work really hard)

+Yeah, I know this just sounds like "be better."
+Sorry.
+But this is a big section, it really is what people say.

 {{ chambliss }}

 > The mundanity of excellence is typically unrecognized.
 I think the reason is fairly simple.
 Usually we see great athletes only after they have become great-after the years of learning the new methods, gaining the habits of competitiveness and consistency, after becoming comfortable in their world.
 They have long since perfected the myriad of techniques that together constitute excellence.
 Ignorant of all of the specific steps that have led to the performance and to the confidence, we think that somehow excellence sprang fullgrown from this person, and we say he or she "has talent" or "is gifted."
 Even when seen close up, the mundanity of excellence is often not believed:

 >  Every week at the Mission Viejo training pool, where the National Champion Nadadores team practiced, coaches from around the world would be on the deck visiting, watching as the team did their workouts, swimming back and forth for hours.
 The visiting coaches would be excited at first, just to be here; then, soon-within an hour or so, usually-they grew bored, walking back and forth looking at the deck, glancing around at the hills around the town, reading the bulletin boards, glancing down at their watches, wondering, after the long flight out to California, when something dramatic was going to happen.
 "They all have to come to Mecca, and see what we do," coach Mark Schubert said.
 "They think we have some big secret."
-(Field notes)

 >  But of course there is no secret; there is only the doing of all those little things, each one done correctly, time and again, until excellence in every detail becomes a firmly ingrained habit, an ordinary part of one's everyday life.